Z boson emission by a neutrino in de Sitter expanding universe: Abstract

 \section{Abstract}

 Production of Z bosons in emission processes by neutrinos in the expanding de Sitter universe is studied by using perturbative methods.
-The amplitude and probability for the spontaneous emission of a Z boson by a neutrino is computed analytically, then we perform a graphical analysis in terms of the expansion parameter.
+The total probability and transition rate for the spontaneous emission of a Z boson by a neutrino is computed analytically, then we perform a graphical analysis in terms of the expansion parameter.
 Our results prove that this process is possible only for large expansion conditions of the early Universe.
-The rate of transition for Z boson emission by a neutrino is computed in de Sitter geometry.
 Finally the density number of Z bosons is defined and we obtain a quantitative estimation of this quantity in terms of the density number of neutrinos.